Mammoth (TV series): Series 2

+Promotion

+In the run-up to the launch of series two on 1 December 2025, BBC Sounds released a playlist containing the soundtrack.
+The BBC also placed a large moving banner across Cardiff Central bus station, featuring a dancing Tony Mammoth with a message reading: 'Welcome to Cardiff, capital city of Wales'.

+On the night of broadcast itself, Bubbins performed in-character continuity announcements across the evening for BBC One Wales and BBC Two Wales.
+He introduced The One Show, EastEnders, Only Connect, University Challenge, Civilizations: Rise And Fall - and Mammoth itself.

 Ratings

+Series 1

 Episode one was watched by 430,000 people, a 3.9% audience share, according to industry website, Broadcast Now.
 It added: "Excluding BBC1 and ITV1’s news bulletins, the sitcom attained the biggest audience share across the main channels in its slot."
 That figure was in line with BBC Two's average for the same slot - and excludes catch-up viewings, plus figures from BBC iPlayer, on which all of series one launched on the same day.
 Episode two had 421,000 viewers, a 4.3% share, and was described by Broadcast as holding "steady on the opener", just shy of the 460,000 (4.4%) slot average.

 A BBC media release said: "The first two episodes of Mammoth have so far seen an average 7-day audience of 1.2M, above the average for BBC Two comedy and with strong performance for Welsh audiences."
 It became the fourth highest-performing new comedy series across BBC channels for the whole of 2024.

+Series 2

+The first episode of series two launched on BBC Two with a 2.9% share and 310,000 viewers.
+This was "shy of the 380,000 (4.1%) benchmark", although ahead of Channel 4's Gogglebox repeat and 5's Inside The Force.
+It was the second highest-rated comedy of the week, behind BBC1's Daddy Issues.